 Hire a Hero and Lose the Zero?

-Our law firm just recently won a motorcycle accident victims over $10 million.
+Our law firm just recently won a motorcycle accident victim over $10 million.
 Most of all, we are legit motorcycle lawyers with high industry and customer accolades.
 Are you ready to lose that zero lawyer and hire yourself a hero lawyer with the gravitas to win?
 If so, don’t call anyone until you speak with Mr. Michael Ehline.
-So if you are ready for that an outspoken and warmhearted advocate, contact Ehline Law Firm at (213) 596-9642 and find out more about your rights to compensation from a real, Los Angeles based accident lawyer.
+So if you are ready for that, an outspoken and warmhearted advocate, contact Ehline Law Firm at (213) 596-9642 and find out more about your rights to compensation from an honest, Los Angeles-based accident lawyer.